sourcefuse/loopback4-mcp/README.md

   return {message: `User ${args.name} created`};
 }
 ```

+This decorator accepts a total of five fields, out of which `name` and `description` are mandatory and `schema`,`preHook` and `postHook` are optional enhancements.

+The schema field allows defining a Zod-based validation schema for tool input parameters, while preHook and postHook enable execution of custom logic before and after the tool handler runs.

 ### Mcp Hook Usage Details
   To use hooks with MCP tools, follow the provider-based approach:

   Step 1: Create a hook provider:
   ```typescript
   // src/providers/my-hook.provider.ts